AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 Those events highlight some of the differences in the debate over gun regulation.

-This year’s two mass shootings that gained the most national attention took place in Uvalde, Texas, and Buffalo, New York.
+This year’s two mass shootings that gained the most national attention took place in Uvalde and Buffalo.

 Throughout the years, there have been similar slaughters in Las Vegas, Orlando, Virginia Tech, Sandy Hook Elementary School in Connecticut, El Paso, Parkland, Columbine, Pittsburgh and countless other locations – all using semi-automatic weapons.